Central Government Health Scheme: Functioning of the Wellness Centres

-Human Resource
+Human resources

 The Medical Officers are recruited by the CHS Division of the Ministry of Health and Family Welfare through UPSC Combined Medical Services Examination.

 Recruitment to other posts are through an "Integrated Recruitment System" where the CGHS organisation is divided into 9 zones in conformation with the regional offices of the Staff Selection Commission.

-Services and Benefits
+Services and benefits

 Through the wellness centres located at several cities across India, the beneficiaries can avail medical consultations and are provided medicines free of cost.
 Total number of beneficiaries are 47.44 lakhs.
 The beneficiaries requiring expert evaluation and hospitalisation are referred to hospitals known as Healthcare Organizations (HCOs) empaneled under CGHS.
 A total of 2486 private hospitals and diagnostic centres are empanelled under CGHS.
 In addition to Modern Medicine, the beneficiaries can also avail healthcare under Indian Systems of Medicine, such as Ayurveda, Unani, Sidha, Yoga and also Homeopathy.

 Serving employees of the Ministry of Health and Family Welfare, Pensioners, Members of Parliament, etc., are eligible for cashless treatment at the empaneled hospitals.

-Challenges and Reforms
+Challenges and reforms

 The Department-Related Parliamentary Standing Committee on Health and Family Welfare noted in its report that a significant number of posts are vacant in CGHS Organisation to the tune of 2,023 positions (28.81% of sanctioned strength) and may lead to an undesirable doctor to beneficiaries ratio, increased patient waiting time and reduced quality of care.
-The Committee also noted that around 26% of the Wellness Centres are located in Delhi NCR region and the uneven distribution of these wellness centres throught the nation restricts the accessibility of the beneficiaries to CGHS Services.
+The Committee also noted that around 26% of the Wellness Centres are located in Delhi NCR region and the uneven distribution of these wellness centres in the nation restricts the accessibility of the beneficiaries to CGHS Services.